saucelabs/sauce-docs/docs/test-fairy/acct-mgmt/acct-settings.md

 You can integrate your TestFairy account with different services to customize and streamline your work processes.

 - Simple Mail Transfer Protocol (SMTP) and Gmail - See [SMTP and Gmail](/test-fairy/integrations/smtp-gmail) for information about connecting your SMTP email server or Gmail account.
-This ensures the emails you send from your TestFairy account will be sent from the email account you used to register.
+This ensures you send the emails from the same account you used to register.

 - Slack - See [Slack](/test-fairy/integrations/slack) for information about integrating your Slack account with TestFairy.